 Can host families

-They could work from there own bedroom.
-Plenty of room.
+They could work from their own bedroom/sitting room.

-we live on over a hector so plenty of room.
+We live on over a hectare so plenty of room.

 Maximum 4-5 hours a day, 5 days a week